Skip to content

 This session was held on Thursday, March 18.
 You can view a video recording or click the image below to see a pdf of the slide deck from the presentation.

-Session 3: Maintaining the Garden
+Session 3: Maintaining Your Garden

-Unfortunately, a garden won’t take care of itself.
+A garden won’t take care of itself.
 From weeding and watering to keeping an eye out for pests, find out what you should be doing throughout the season to care for your vegetables.
 This session will include some show-and-tell about tools you’ll need to keep your garden in top shape.

 Session 4: Planting and Harvesting your Produce